Easy Authentic Masala Chai Latte [+ chai latte for kids!]

 Thankfully, I found chai and, after countless mornings of performing the ritual, I've perfected it.

-My relationship with chai didn’t end when my repulsion to coffee did.
-Even ater I had my first baby, chai remained a comforting ritual—like a hug in a mug—that helped ground me during those early chaotic days.
-I viewed it as a way to care for myself and satisfy my own needs while also caring 24/7 for a baby.
-There’s something therapeutic about watching the ingredients come together—the bubbling tea, the release of spices—it’s a sensory experience that lifts me up.
+My relationship with chai didn't end though.
+Even after I had my first baby, chai remained a comforting ritual-like a hug in a mug-that helped ground me during those early chaotic days when I was trying to make the whole breastfeeding thing work (which was very hard for me btw)!
+Sipping my warm chai was a way to care for myself and satisfy my own needs while also caring 24/7 for a baby.
+There's something therapeutic about watching the ingredients come together-the bubbling tea, the release of spices-it's a sensory experience that lifts me up.
 Chai fills my cup, both literally and figuratively.

 After years of sharing my recipe online here and there on social media, I'm excited to give it a permanent home.
 I'm happy to share my authentic masala chai recipe with you, along with some tips and answers to common chai-related questions.